 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-The outside of the Canadian Tire Centre is nothing all that special.
-A bit of a unique look, but the striping on the upper facade of the building makes it look a bit like a refugee from the 1980's.
+The outside of the Canadian Tire Centre is not all that special.
+While somewhat of a unique look, the striping on the upper facade of the building makes it look a bit like a refugee from the 1980's.
 There is little glass used and there is a distinct lack of natural light entering the building.
 The design of the Canadian Tire Centre is similar to the Palace of Auburn Hills where there are a couple of levels that share a concourse.
 If you are an average fan, and do not hold tickets to the expensive 100 level, then you are immediately greeted by the stairs for which you will enter the upper concourse.

 Inside the building the Senators do a fantastic job of showcasing their very unique history.
 There are murals honouring current and recent past Senators including Chris Phillips and Daniel Alfredsson.
 There are also current murals advertising various aspects of the team.
-The slogans for the 2014 season was "Fearless" and "United in Red" which can be found around the arena.
 There are also a number of framed pictures from the first incarnation of the Sens, over 100 years ago.

 In the seating bowl, the trek through history continues with the hanging of the 11 Stanley Cup banners spanning from 1903 through 1927.
 There is also the retired number 8 of Frank Finnigan, who was the last surviving member of the 1927 Senators Stanley Cup winning team.
 The Sens also have hung banners for their more recent successes including the 2007 Eastern Conference Championship and the 2003 Presidents' Trophy.

 The Canadian Tire Centre is located in the suburb of Kanata and is a significant distance from downtown Ottawa and the Parliament Buildings.
 It is located just south of Highway 417, also known as the Trans-Canada Highway.
-There is plenty of parking surrounding the arena, which offers another significant problem.
-Similar to Ralph Wilson Stadium, it is extremely difficult to leave the arena.
-Traffic can take what seems like forever to empty from the parking lots, and there are very few arteries that leave the arena, which is pretty much in the middle of nowhere.
-Inside, the concourses are not terribly wide, and get pretty jammed up during peak times.
+Give yourself plenty of time to get to the game as traffic can be an issue, especially coming from the east.

 An extra mark for Lyndon Slewidge, a local police officer who sings the national anthems for the Sens.
 He does a fantastic job, and at times will be the highlight of the game.
 He finishes off with a wink and salute to the camera, and has become one of the more endearing traditions in the NHL.